pooja-a9/MyBookList/README.md

 App Allows users to search for books based on a Keyword.
 App uses Google Books API to fetch information and display the information about the books.

+Get familiar with Books
+When your application requests private data, the request must be authorized by an authenticated user who has access to that data.

+In particular, all operations under "My Library" in the Google Books API are considered to be private and require authentication and authorization.
+In addition, any operation that modifies Google Books data can be performed only by the user who owns that data.

+When your application requests public data, the request doesn't need to authorized, but does need to be accompanied by an identifier, such as an API key.

 ## Intended Users
 Anyone who wants to search for books online.